twoerd/large_cast_rpg/README.md

 and the victim will die within the hour unless medical aid is given.
 An enemy can kill the victim with an action (no skill check required).

+### 4.06.01 Healing

-Healing: Wounds can be healed by the victim or another helper, as long as they have materials appropriate to the wound (i.e. bandages, needle, thread for cuts, casts and braces for bones).
-The person doing the healing rolls with their Heal skill each day.
+Wounds can be healed by the victim or another helper, as long as they have materials appropriate to the wound (i.e. bandages, needle, thread for cuts, casts and braces for bones).
+The person doing the healing rolls with their Heal skill each morning.
 If the wounded person is healing themselves, they have a -1 penalty.
 For minor wounds, roll against 3.
 For major wounds, roll against 7.
 After 4 successes, a major wound becomes a minor wound, and all minor wounds are removed.